Performance Workshops with the Orchestra da Camera

 The emphasis of our next workshop was on a single instrument and we welcomed cellist Hans Nygaard to work with over 40 young cellists from across the county.

 Hans was appointed Principal cello of the Berlin Symphony Orchestra in 1993 and held the same position with the Copenhagen Philharmonic Orchestra until 2000.

 He plays a rare Italian cello “The Armitage” Testore from 1692 and our young players thoroughly enjoyed hearing both the beautiful instrument and Hans' thoughts on their playing.

 Our next session focused on woodwind playing, and we were very fortunate to welcome Margaret Cookhorn, from the City of Birmingham Symphony Orchestra, to lead sessions on breathing, performance technique and to direct some wind chamber music.

 Margaret studied at the Royal Northern College of Music, then joined the CBSO as principal contrabassoon, where she has premiered works written for the instrument.

 She is also a member of the Birmingham Contemporary Music Group as well as teaching and coaching chamber music at Birmingham Conservatoire.

 World famous classical guitarist Craig Ogden attracted guitar players from all across the county to work with him, including a good number of our own pupils.
 As well as an international performing career, Craig is Head of Guitar at the Royal Northern College of Music, and a Visiting Lecturer at London’s Royal College of Music.
-Pupils again had the opportunity of hearing him perform the famous concerto by Rodriguez, along with the Orchestra da Camera, in March 2014.
+Pupils had the opportunity of hearing him perform the famous concerto by Rodriguez, along with the Orchestra da Camera.